microsoft/MSLab/Scenarios/S2D and SDN/readme.md

         foreach ($Capability in $Capabilities){
             Add-WindowsCapability -Name $Capability -Online
         }
-        #install iis management tools and Hyper-V Management
+        #install iis management tools
-        Enable-WindowsOptionalFeature -Online -FeatureName "Microsoft-Hyper-V-All","Microsoft-Hyper-V-Tools-All","IIS-WebServerRole","IIS-WebServerManagementTools","IIS-ManagementConsole","IIS-ManagementScriptingTools" -NoRestart
+        Enable-WindowsOptionalFeature -Online -FeatureName "IIS-WebServerRole","IIS-WebServerManagementTools","IIS-ManagementConsole","IIS-ManagementScriptingTools"
-        Disable-WindowsOptionalFeature -Online -FeatureName "IIS-WebServer","Microsoft-Hyper-V" -NoRestart
+        Disable-WindowsOptionalFeature -Online -FeatureName "IIS-WebServer" -NoRestart
     }

 ```

-Since this is not script-able to install only subfeatures (due to nature of Enable-WindowsOptionalFeature that requires parent features enabled) Above script installs parent features and removes add IIS and Hyper-V features in Windows 10.
-However to be able to use Hyper-V PowerShell/Mgmt tools you need to restart Management machine if done from PowerShell.
+Since this is not script-able to install only subfeatures (due to nature of Enable-WindowsOptionalFeature that requires parent features enabled) Above script installs parent features and removes features that are not needed in Windows 10.

 ![](/Scenarios/S2D%20and%SDN/Screenshots/win10features.png)